 Now, let’s focus on the factors on which this force F depends.

 The amount of force required in Figure (2) depends on several factors.

-And F is directly proportional to the coefficient of viscosity, η (eta).
-The greater the viscosity, the greater the force required.
+And F is directly proportional to the viscous nature of the fluid or coefficient of viscosity, η (eta).
+The greater the viscosity, the greater the force required to move the fluid.

 These 4 dependencies are combined into the equation